 The ever-increasing rapidity of technological change and global development creates demand for minerals and other extracted products.
 As these demands grow, so does the scarcity of raw materials, requiring miners to work in increasingly challenging environments to meet the needs of society.

-The Lowell Institute for Mineral Resources (LIMR) International Safety, Health, and Risk Center of Excellence (ISHRC) at the University of Arizona (UA) is the pre-eminent research, education, and workforce training community that innovates mining methods toward achieving zero injuries, illnesses, and fatalities.
+The School of Mining and Mineral Resources' Mining Safety Center of Excellence (SCE) at the University of Arizona is the pre-eminent research, education, and workforce training community that innovates mining methods toward achieving zero injuries, illnesses, and fatalities.

-The ISHRC addresses the most pressing mining safety, health, and risk challenges of the 4th Industrial Revolution, including:
+The SCE addresses the most pressing mining safety, health, and risk challenges of the 4th Industrial Revolution, including: